chris-short/chrisshort.net/content/post/kubernetes-illustrated-childrens-guide/index.md

 +++

+There are a lot of ways to get started with Kubernetes.
+But, I've maintained that there's two paths to [getting started with Kubernetes](/kubernetes-getting-started/): maintaining Kubernetes of consuming Kubernetes.
+They're distinctly different but, you have to understand consuming Kubernetes before maintaining Kubernetes, in my opinion.

+Either way, as surprising as it may sound, I feel like these illustrated children's guides are a good step towards understanding Kubernetes.

 From the original [The Illustrated Children's Guide to Kubernetes](https://kubernetes.io/blog/2016/06/illustrated-childrens-guide-to-kubernetes/) blog post:

 > Meet Phippy–the intrepid little PHP app–and her journey to Kubernetes.
 What better way to talk to your parents, friends, and co-workers about this Kubernetes thing you keep going on about, than a little story time.
 We give to you The Illustrated Children's Guide to Kubernetes, conceived of and narrated by our own Matt Butcher and lovingly illustrated by Bailey Beougher.